 February and July

-You can exit after 2 years of full time study and be awarded an Associate Degree
+You can exit after 2 years of full time study (4 years of part time study) and be awarded an Associate Degree

 For information regarding dates such as enrolment, orientation and study breaks please visit the Academic Calendars page.